EricDBallam/COVID_care/README.md

 ![Alt text](Images/WeekCountNonState.png?raw=true "Weeks above or below the national average")

 This gave a clear picture of which groups where most and least impacted by COVID-19.
+For a full analysis see the Visualization notebook.

+### Predicting a return to normal